humdrum-tools/humdrum-documentation/guide/ch37/index.md

 A common expectation is that studying a sample subset of works will inform us about the corpus as a whole.
-That is, it is commonly expected that studying a number of works by, say, Offenbach, the scholar may be able to identify general characteristics of Offenbach\'s writing.
-In order for this assumption to be valid, statisticians tell us that the sample of works must be a *representative* sample \-- free of all sorts of possible selection biases.
+That is, it is commonly expected that studying a number of works by, say, Offenbach, the scholar may be able to identify general characteristics of Offenbach's writing.
+In order for this assumption to be valid, statisticians tell us that the sample of works must be a *representative* sample &mdash; free of all sorts of possible selection biases.

 From a research perspective, the best sample is a *random sample.*